renesas-rz/meta-rzg-demos/README.md

-meta-rzg-demos-private
+meta-rzg-demos

 INTRODUCTION
 ------------

-This package supports building Yocto-based images for Renesas RZ/G1 eveluation boards with HMI and Qt-HMI demos, basing on following components:
+This package supports building Yocto-based images for Renesas RZ/G1 eveluation boards with HMI or Qt-HMI demos, basing on following components:

     GCC 7.2